jonlpersson/ed-latimore/site/_posts/2022-07-25-my-review-of-the-bosley-revitalizer-272-laser-cap.md

 You clean the inside of the cap as needed with simple alcohol.
 I imagine that it will get dirty, but using it right after you shower before putting any conditioners or creams in your hair that for style or aid your hair restoration should keep it clean.

-You don't need any special place to store it, though it does come with a nice box and bag emblazoned with the Bosley logo.&nbsp;
+You don't need any special place to store it, though it does come with a nice box and bag emblazoned with the Bosley logo.

 ![Box and bag for storage of revitalizer cap](/assets/images/drafts/bosley-box-and-bag-storage.jpg "Box and bag for storage of revitalizer cap"){: width="400" height="300"}